 This is what The Flash was drawing on with the Eobard/Wells character.
 They associated their first supervillain with a wheelchair in part to show he was evil.
 That wasn’t the only purpose of his wheelchair, but it worked (as soon as we realised he was faking, which also meant we didn’t need the other societal response we might have had for him: pity).
 The symbolism was all there in the first episode, and I nearly stopped watching right there and then when he stepped out of that wheelchair at the end, in a move that might as well have been accompanied by an evil cackle.
 They knew what they were doing.

-The Flash did at least get attempt to get meta about this trope last week:
+The Flash did at least make an attempt to get meta about this trope last week:

 Barry: Guys, I’m telling you.
 Clifford DeVoe is not what he seems.